 If you have more than one job

 Your pensionable pay is calculated with reference to each employment separately.
 In the calculation of your benefits, the number of hours worked in each employment is taken into consideration.

 Salary employment 1: £ 79,000 X 6/8 = £ 59,250

 Salary employment 2: £ 95,000 X 2/8 = £ 23,750

 Final pensionable pay = £83,000

-- If you are on reduced pay on account of sickness this will not affect your final pensionable pay which is always based on notional whole-time equivalent pensionable earnings.
+- If you are on reduced pay on account of paid sickness this will not affect your final pensionable pay which is always based on notional whole-time equivalent pensionable earnings.

 - If you are on nil pay on account of sickness the referencing period will be extended to ignore periods where you were in receipt of nil pay.
 NHS pensions sometimes refer to these days as disallowed days.